© 2005-2012 American Society of Clinical Oncology (ASCO). All rights reserved worldwide.

 Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer, appear dark.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Generally, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Generally, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
+A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
 MRI scans are sometimes used to help doctors find out if a biopsy is needed.